Iamlxxxd/CRC25/README.md

 - Each team must submit:
     - **Code base** for your solution
     - **Report (2–4 pages)** in the default IJCAI 2025 template, following academic standards.

+If you are interested in competing, please notify us with a short email ahead of time as well.

 ---

 ## Getting Started